Disjoinable Lagrangian tori and semisimple symplectic cohomology

-For the above two cases, the method of $\cite{ps}$ applies mainly because Lagrangian submanifolds diffeomorphic to $S^n$ or $\mathbb{CP}^{n/2}$ can be equipped with a $b$-equivariant structure when $M$ admits a dilation.
-From a more algebraic point of view established in $\cite{ps1}$, spherical and projective objects are $\mathbb{C}^\ast$-equivariant since they are rigid and simple, or more concretely
+For the above two cases, the method of $\cite{ps}$ applies mainly because Lagrangian submanifolds diffeomorphic to $S^n$ or $\mathbb{CP}^{n/2}$ can be equipped with a $b$-equivariant structure when $M$ admits a dilation $b$, see Section 4 of $\cite{ss}$.
+From a more algebraic point of view established in $\cite{ps1}$, spherical and projective objects in the Fukaya category $\mathcal{F}(M)$ are $\mathbb{C}^\ast$-equivariant as $A_\infty$-modules over certain endomorphism algebra of objects in $\mathcal{F}(M)$ since they are rigid and simple, or more concretely

 for $1\leq i\leq r$.
 However, taking a mirror symmetric point of view, Lagrangian tori are less likely to be equivariant because they correspond to skyscraper sheaves of points in $D^b\mathit{Coh}(M^\vee)$, the derived category of coherent sheaves of the mirror.